Frequently Asked Questions (FAQ)

 What about radon in granite countertops?

 Radon in natural stone and building materials, such as granite countertops, may contain low levels of uranium.
 However, these are typically not major contributors to the radon levels in a home.
 Most of the time radon is coming from the soil beneath the home.
 No approved sampling or testing methods exist to test granite for radon at this time.
 See EPA's Granite Countertops and Radiation.

 What is Radon Resistant New Construction (RRNC)?

-Under current statute (ORS 455.365), RRNC is required in all public buildings (including schools) and residences built after April 1, 2013, in seven Oregon counties (Baker, Clackamas, Hood River, Multnomah, Polk, Washington and Yamhill).
+Under Oregon statute (ORS 455.365), RRNC is required in all public buildings (including schools) and residences built after April 1, 2013, in seven Oregon counties (Baker, Clackamas, Hood River, Multnomah, Polk, Washington and Yamhill).
 The 2017 Oregon Residential Specialty Code defines the standards approved by the Residential Structures Code Program within the Oregon Building Codes Division.